 - Capacity building: A support that helps a participant build their independence and skills.

 More information about the type of supports that the NDIS may fund is available in the price guides.

 What services or supports can be delivered under the NDIS?

-Participants receive funding in their plans to access ‘reasonable and necessary’ services and supports to help achieve their goals.
+Participants receive funding in their plans to access ‘reasonable and necessary’ services and supports to help pursue their goals.

 These supports fall into 15 categories aligned with their purpose.
 These are:

 - Assistive Technology

 - Home Modifications

 - Increased Social and Community Participation

 - Improved Learning